ashesh-0/ashesh.github.io/_pages/artefact_suppression_heart.md

 MR data can be represented fully in two ways: as an MR image and as an array of points in continuous K-space.
 K-space is the fourier transform of the MR image.
 For fast retrieval of MR data, in practice, less points from K-space are sampled (measured).
 This is called undersampling.
 However, the undersampling leads to different kinds of artifacts (also called as aliases) in the MR image.
 Task here is to remove those artifacts.
 It has been known from literature that certain sampling techniques lead to non-coherent, noise like artifacts in MR image.
 CNNs are arguably very good for denoising images and hence they are used in this work as well for denoising the undersampled MR data.
 So, the assumption is that the artifacts have to be non-coherent for CNNs to work well.

 ### Training Data Generation
 Since the data can only be either undersampled MR or sufficiently sampled MR, one needs synthetic data for supervised training.
-It is so since paired up sufficiently sampled and undersampled MR data is needed for supervised training.
+It is so since paired sufficiently sampled and undersampled MR data is needed for supervised training.

 1. Sufficiently sampled MR data was taken (technical term: bSSFP sine images).
 They transformed this data so as to mimic real time acquisition.
 This becomes the ground truth.
 2. This semi-synthetic real time acquisition data was first converted to K-space.
 Here, undersampling was performed.
 Note that paper experiemts with multiple (4) undersampling techniques.
 The undersampled data was again converted back to MR images.